matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 - The single responsibility principle revolves around the claim that a certain code module (most often, a class) should only have responsibility over one part of the functionality provided by the software.
-- This approach contributes to the **high cohesion** – since methods related to the same concern (same part of the functionality) will be members of the same class, and **robustness** – since this reduces the possibility of error.
+- This approach contributes to the **high cohesion** – since methods related to the same concern (same part of the functionality) will be members of the same class, and **robustness** – since these reduces the possibility of error.

 **:disappointed_relieved: Bad example**